Skip to content Skip to main navigation Report an accessibility issue

 • The university is complying with portions of the legislation that set requirements for surveys and reports.

-• Hiring and admissions: States that public higher education institutions shall not require an applicant for employment or admission to submit a personal diversity statement or to affirm the applicant’s agreement with an institutional diversity statement as part of the application or admissions process.
+• The university is following requirements that public higher education institutions shall not require an applicant for employment or admission to submit a personal diversity statement or to affirm the applicant’s agreement with an institutional diversity statement as part of the application or admissions process.
 UTK departments will need to ensure diversity statements are not required of applicants.

-• Notification and training: The legislation includes requirements on notifying students and employees of the state law and providing non-mandatory training to employees about the law.
-Notification and training will be managed through existing channels and resources.
+• The legislation includes requirements on notifying students and employees of the state law and providing non-mandatory training to employees about the law.
+Notification and training are managed through existing channels and resources.

 Legal Protection for Employees